This is a Newton fractal given by the dynamical system

 g(z) = z5 + 2z3 + 3z3 - 4z3 - 5z - 6,

 plotted on a small rectangular neighborhood of the point (3.077956, 2.8834923).

-If we can find the roots of a given polynomial prior to the fractal plotting, we can choose a color for each initial value z0 (which is a pixel in the canvas for a Julia pattern) depending upon which root the corresponding sequence zn converges to.
-In plotting the picture above, the computer is programmed to find all five roots of g through the method called Müller's algorithm and then color an initial value red, for instance, if the sequence converges to the first root.
-This causes the canvas to be separated into the five regions that are painted red, orange, skyblue, blue, and green, called the basins of attraction of the roots of g.
+If we know or can find the roots of a given polynomial prior to the fractal plotting, we can choose a color for each initial value z0 (which is a pixel in the canvas for a Julia fractal) depending upon which root the corresponding sequence zn converges to.
+In plotting the picture on the left, the computer is programmed to find all five roots of g through the method called Müller's algorithm and then color an initial value red, for instance, if the sequence converges to the first root.
+This causes the canvas to be separated into the five regions that are painted red, orange, skyblue, indigo, and green, called the basins of attraction of the roots of g.